-ESU Dining and Cetering offers a wide variety of diverse, wellbalanced meal choices to students and community members in an inviting dining atmosphere.
+ESU Dining and Catering offers a wide variety of diverse, well-balanced meal choices to students and community members in an inviting dining atmosphere.
 Aramark, a contracted food service, facilities and uniform company, provides the dining experience for the ESU community.

 While resident students in the traditional halls and suites are required to have meal plan, students living off campus are strong participants in our dining program.
 Commuter students are invited to purchase either a meal plan or Dining Dollars to make dining on campus more convenient for their needs.
-Meal plans and Dining Dollars may be purchased in Dansbury Commons as well as in the Residential and Dining Services central office.
+Meal plans and Dining Dollars may be purchased in in the Residential Life central office.
 Students with special nutritional needs are encouraged to contact a Dining and Catering manager to discuss their dining needs and customized dietary options.